• Home Improvement

 9. Choosing the Right Flashlight for Your Needs

-What is the use of flashlight?
+What do people actually use a flashlight for?
 The answer depends on your scenario:

 • Everyday carry (EDC): 100–200 lumens, pocket size.